warte67/SDOM/docs/progress.md

 - ### [September 27, 2025]
     - **Lua Integration Complete:**
         - All major Core and Factory methods are now exposed to Lua via Sol2 usertype registration.
-        - Overloaded methods and custom types (DomHandle, SDL_Color) are correctly bound and accessible from Lua scripts.
+        - Overloaded methods and custom types (DisplayObject, SDL_Color) are correctly bound and accessible from Lua scripts.
         - The Lua API is stable, with all required commands available for scripting, configuration, and test automation.
     - **Lua/C++ Unit Test Integration Enhanced:**
         - Refined Lua-driven unit tests for display object creation, stage hierarchy, and destruction.
-        - Confirmed that DomHandles automatically become invalid (`nullptr`) when their resource is destroyed in the Factory, ensuring safe reference semantics.
+        - Confirmed that DisplayObjects automatically become invalid (`nullptr`) when their resource is destroyed in the Factory, ensuring safe reference semantics.
         - Improved `IDisplayObject::hasChild()` logic to check both handle presence and validity, preventing false positives when objects are deleted.
         - All current unit tests now pass, including tests for creation, addition to stage, and destruction/removal verification.
         - Added Lua-side debugging utilities: Factory registry and stage tree can be printed directly from Lua scripts for live inspection.